skylightio/skylight-docs/app/views/skylight/docs/chapters/_40-performance-tips.md

 Instead of making intermediate Ruby objects for every user and looping over those objects multiple times, this directly produces the array of countries in the database itself.
 This not only does less work in your application, but it also significantly reduces the work that your database has to do.

+Another benefit of `pluck` is that once the raw data is transmitted back to the database adapter, it is transformed into Ruby primitives, which are much lighter-weight than Active Record objects.

 This technique works for updating and deleting too.
 Instead of iterating over the objects you want to change in Ruby:

 ```ruby